devopsclouds/devops/kubernetesdoc.md

 kube proxy .
 It is responsible for mantaining the entire network configuration and it also exposes the service to outside the world

+every node have multiple pods associated with it worker node do the actual work
 Every node is unique is ip adddress . in the kubernetes when we deployed the pod in the cluster we get pod ip address

 pod: pod contain one or more container most cases one container